 Whether you are searching for a new job or aiming for a promotion, there are things you can do to help improve your chances of getting the position you desire.
 In this day and age, that means utilizing the technology available to you.

-Fortunately, there are a number of tech tools to help you stand out from your competition.
+Fortunately, there are several tech tools to help you stand out from your competition.
 Here are a few that could help give your career a boost.

-People should strive to understand how to use their own computer as much as possible.
+People should strive to understand how to use their computers as much as possible.
 Rather than rely on your company’s IT department, get to know your laptop and its many programs.

 Thanks to advancements in artificial intelligence (AI), certain types of tech allow you to be more productive.
 Qualcomm’s Snapdragon mobile platforms, for example, feature efficient on-device intelligence including built-in machine learning.